bartongroup/Proteus/README.md

 # Proteus

-Proteus is an R package to analyse proteomics data from MaxQuant.
-It starts with the evidence file, can create peptide and protein tables and perform differential expression.

-At this stage only unlabelled data are accepted.
+*Proteus* is an R package for downstream analysis of *MaxQuant* output.
+The input for *Proteus* is the evidence file.
+Evidence data are aggregated into peptides and then into proteins. *Proteus* offers many visualisation and data analysis tools both at peptide and protein level.
+In particular it allows simple differential expression using *limma*.

 ## Installation